PeterGrace/tolerable/README.md

 ## configs

 ### tolerable.toml
+For each of these settings in `tolerable.toml`, you can override the settings via environment variable, prefixed by TOLERABLE_.
+Example: `TOLERABLE_SUPPORTED_ARCHITECTURES=s390x,arm64`

 | value | what it is |
 | ----- | ---------- |
 | ssl_key_path | path to private key, pem format |